Monday, December 14, 2009

 Would I qualify for the tax credit based on time of purchase?
 Perhaps.
 Several kit components were purchased in 2008.
 However, the pile of parts I bought is not officially a "vehicle" until it gets a VIN.
 So, I would "buy" the VIN when I pay the sales tax on all the parts.
 At this time, the parts then magically turn into an official vehicle.
 If I get the VIN in 2009, I would qualify.

-Now, the question is, how much would I get back?
+Now, the question is, how much would I have gotten back?
 The credit is 10% of the cost of the vehicle, up to $2500.
 The amount of course depends on the final total of the car components I claim.
 For NYS, I'm only obligated to value the car based on "major components".
 So, I'll only be counting components that actually went in the car rather than duplicated or upgraded components that were purchased, with intent to use, but were not not installed in the vehicle.

 Saturday, May 16, 2009